NgModules help organize an application into cohesive blocks of functionality.

 Domain feature modules rarely have providers.
 When they do, the lifetime of the provided services should be the same as the lifetime of the module.

-Do not provide application-wide singleton services in a domain feature module.
+Don't provide application-wide singleton services in a domain feature module.

 Domain feature modules are typically imported exactly once by a larger feature module.